1. Getting Started

 - (Edit): Opens the entry editing page.

 - (Archive): Moves the entry to the archive (requires confirmation).
+Sidebar Headers cannot be archived and will be deleted instead.

 - (Delete): Permanently deletes the entry (requires confirmation).